 - Many WMAs are open with statewide seasons and bag limits, though some have restricted dates or quota hunts (see WMA section for details).

 - Calling or attempting to call turkeys using any means to mimic the sounds made by turkeys is prohibited from March 1 to opening day of spring turkey hunts on all WMAs.

+Open in all counties, except Bledsoe, Bradley, Crockett, Dyer, Giles, Haywood, Lake, Lauderdale, Lawrence, Lincoln, Loudon, McMinn, Monroe, Polk, Shelby, Tipton, Unicoi, and Wayne counties are closed to all fall turkey hunting.
 During the fall turkey seasons a turkey hunter may not be in possession of both archery equipment and shotguns and/or rifles.
-Any turkey harvested during these seasons counts toward the county bag limit.
-Hunters may move to a different county and hunt turkey after filling their bag limit in a county.
+Any turkey harvested during the fall season counts toward the county bag limit of one (1).
+Hunters may hunt in any county they have not filled their fall bag limit.